CALL FOR APPLICATIONS FOR RESIDENTIAL COLLEGE SOCIETY EXECUTIVE TEAM MEMBERS IN STUDENT AFFAIRS (Term: Fall 2021-2024)

-The Residential College Society Executive Team seeks two individuals to replace two outgoing team members: Dr. Jennifer Post and Dr. James Penven.
+The Residential College Society Executive Team seeks two individuals to replace two outgoing team members: Sarah Kelly and Trish Gomez.
 The positions will be held for a term of three years and are eligible for renewal once.
-Applicants should hold a position in student affairs or in academic affairs (viz., faculty members or academic administrators).
+Applicants should hold a position in student affairs.
 Applicants must have experience with residential colleges and/or a residential college model and be affiliated with a postsecondary institution.

 In submitting an application, individuals agree to commit to the following:

 — Attendance at annual Residential College Symposium as well as pre-symposium meeting of RCS Executive Team*

 — Attendance at in-person meeting of RCS Executive Team meeting on the campus of the upcoming host institution, typically during May or June*

 — Participate in bi-monthly virtual Executive Team meetings